ibm-self-serve-assets/sdd-orbital-outfitters/README.md

 ```
 Follow the instructions in @specifications/0-team-manager-ibm-building-blocks
 ```
-Bob will proceed to read all the specifications then [spawn a team of subagents](https://bob.ibm.com/docs/ide/features/subagents) to build the website.
-Bob will request security approvals to execute several commands over **~30 mins**.
+Bob will [spawn a team of subagents](https://bob.ibm.com/docs/ide/features/subagents) to convert these Specifications into the website (~30 mins).
 - [Spec 0:](specifications/0-team-manager-ibm-building-blocks.md) Teach Bob 2.0 to spawn a subagent team
 - [Spec 1:](specifications/1-generate-dataset.md) Expand the initial product and user dataset
 - [Spec 2:](specifications/2-rag-opensearch.md) Embed product data in an OpenSearch vector DB